It goes without saying that securing your MongoDB instances is of the utmost importance.

 Now, choose from the list of all built-in roles defined for database “admin” the role “userAdminAnyDatabase”.

 This role will grant the user the privileges required to create (additional) users in any database on your server.
+Please note however that the original user will only exist in one database at a time.

 Click “Grant” to close the roles selection dialog.
 Your Add User dialog will now show that role for your new user: